FAIR2-for-research-software/git-with-it/episodes/branching.md

 would therefore have to _always_ double quote the branch name at the command line.

-A useful convention when creating branches is to include some meta data about who owns the branch and what it is for and to construct the branch name from your GitHub/GitLab username followed by a `/` and because you will typically be working on a particular issue include the issue number followed by a short few words which describe the work or issue.
+A useful convention when creating branches is to include some meta data about who owns the branch and what it is for and to construct the branch name from your GitHub/GitLab username followed by a `/`.
+Because you will typically be working on a particular issue then including the issue number followed by a short few words which describe the work or issue can make it easy for others (including your future self) to find out more information about the branch and why the work has been undertaken.
 For example GitHub user `ns-rse` working on issue 1 to fix typehints might create a branch called `ns-rse/1-fix-typehints` from main.

 This structure is informative as it provides other people you collaborate with or who look at the repository an